 PS: I will say that I am very confused by the fact that John Bell had two wives and took the second one while the first was still living.
 I’ve been doing some reading on marriage, etc. during the pre-Revolutionary Colonial period.
 Divorce was very uncommon.
 I will have to look into this some more, but from what I’ve read thus far, the laws in place would likely only have condoned divorce in cases of abuse, adultery, cruelty, or abandonment, and would not have awarded the guilty party the opportunity to remarry while the wronged party was still alive.
 So was Hannah Smith the guilty party here?
 Did her actions lead to a divorce and John Bell’s remarriage to Captain Tilden’s widow?

 John Bell Tilden was born in December 1872, two months after his father Captain Richard Tilden died.
 Did Anna name the baby John Bell Tilden because John had been supporting her financially and morally?
 They married four months after the baby was born.
+Could John have been the father?

 *See page 40 of the New Jersey, Abstract of Wills, 1670-1817